LingDong-/Loshu.js/README.md

 *Loshu.js* is a linear algebra library for JavaScript.
-It not only provides convienient manipulation of matrices and vectors, but is also capable of more advanced operations such **matrix decompositions**, **eigenvalue and vectors**, **solution and approximation to linear systems**, and many more!
+It not only provides convienient manipulation of matrices and vectors, but is also capable of more advanced operations such as **matrix decompositions**, **eigenvalue and vectors**, **solution and approximation to linear systems**, and many more!

 (Optionally) accelerated using [WebAssembly](https://webassembly.org/).